poiyomi/PoiyomiDocs/docs/special-fx/uv-tile-discard.md

 <ReactVideo src='/vid/special-fx/uv-tile-discard_setup_blender1.mp4'/>

-While it's not strictly necessary, the `UDIM Grid` setting allows us to visualise our tiles.
+While it's not strictly necessary, the `UDIM Grid` setting allows us to visualize our tiles.
 To change this setting your mesh has to be in `Edit Mode`.
-In blender 3.2 and later, this setting can be found in the overlays dropdown.
+In Blender 3.2 and later, this setting can be found in the overlays dropdown.

 ![Overlays](/img/special-fx/uv-tile-discard_overlays.png)